-I’ve been taking a fascinating online course through MIT and want to share some of the teachings.
+I was recently reminded of an online course that I took part in through MIT.
 Otto Scharmer, a colleague of Peter Senge’s (a well know systems thinking guru) has posted some of the course content on YouTube and this link to Levels of Listening is about 8 minutes long, but well worth the time.

 In the video he speaks of the most important tool for leaders today, not vision, not charisma, but listening.